-- 13.3.1 Registration is the formal process of establishing a genuine link between a Flag State and a MASS flying its flag in order to exercise its jurisdiction effectively and control over such a ship with regard to identification and accountability of shipowner(s), operator(s) or those responsible for the technical management of it.
+- 15.3.1 Registration is the formal process of establishing a genuine link between a Flag State and a MASS flying its flag in order to exercise its jurisdiction effectively and control over such a ship with regard to identification and accountability of shipowner(s), operator(s) or those responsible for the technical management of it.
 For British ships, registry is done though the UK Ship Register or one of the Red Ensign registries.
-The UK Ship Register process for obtaining registration is outlined in "UK Ship Register A Guide to Registration", accessible at the following link: www.ukshipregister.co.uk. - 13.3.2 Registration of MASS of less than 24 metres LOA is not required to conduct commercial activities in the inland and territorial waters in the UK.
+The process for obtaining registration in the UK is outlined in "UK Ship Register A Guide to Registration", accessible at the following link: www.ukshipregister.co.uk.
+Regardless of their size, all MASS which fall within the level of control (LoC) categories 3-5 are required to be registered and have unique identification as set out in paragraph 15.2. - 15.3.2 Registration of MASS of less than 24 metres LOA is not required to conduct commercial activities in the inland and territorial waters in the UK.
 However, for all international voyages and to conduct commercial activities in the waters of another Flag state, it may be a requirement to demonstrate appropriate Flag state registration.
-Flag States entitle those ships to comply with the applicable international and national rules, regulations and standards. - 13.3.3 The UK Ship Register process for obtaining registration is currently outlined in "UK Ship Register A Guide to Registration", accessible at the following link: www.ukshipregister.co.uk.
-Regardless of their size, all MASS which fall within the level of control (LoC) categories 3-5 are required to be registered and have unique identification as set out in paragraph 13.2. - 13.3.4 The registration process requires a number of documents and certificates to be made available as explained in the Guide to Registration.
+Flag States entitle those ships to comply with the applicable international and national rules, regulations and standards. - 15.3.3 The registration process requires a number of documents and certificates to be made available as explained in the Guide to Registration.

-- 13.3.5 In addition, the following requirements also need to be considered, regardless of registration.
+- 15.3.4 In addition, the following requirements also need to be considered, regardless of registration.
 These include:

 - Safe Manning

 - Certification of Competency and Medical Fitness

 - Maritime Security

 - Radio Communications

 - Safety Management Documentation

 - Employment Agreements and Accommodation

 - Construction Surveys and Stability

 - Civil Liability Certification

-- 13.3.6 For MASS this will require discussion with the Flag State Administration to demonstrate that the proposed arrangements provide equivalence to the requirements.
+- 15.3.5 For MASS this will require discussion with the Flag State Administration to demonstrate that the proposed arrangements provide equivalence to the requirements.
 The requirements outlined in this Code of Practice will support these discussions.

-- 13.3.7 Details of Ports of Registry and/or Operations should be held with other records.
+- 15.3.6 Details of Ports of Registry and/or Operations should be held with other records.

-- 13.3.8 Subject to provisions of UK Laws the UK Ship Registry may grant registration and right to fly its flag to a MASS bareboat chartered-in by a charterer in the UK for that specific period.
+- 15.3.7 Subject to provisions of UK Laws the UK Ship Registry may grant registration and right to fly its flag to a MASS bareboat chartered-in by a charterer in the UK for that specific period.
 The UK Ship Registry shall ensure that a MASS bareboat chartered in, will be subject to its full jurisdiction and control.

-13.4 SURVEY & CERTIFICATION
+15.4 SURVEY & CERTIFICATION